 [vii] Br J Nutr 2015 Apr; 113 Suppl 2:S36-48.
 Doi: 10.1017/S0007114514002931 Does cooking with vegetable oils increase the risk of chronic diseases?: a systematic review.
 Sayon-Orea C, et al.Read More

-So savvy today, we are about health and beauty.
+So savvy today about health and beauty, we are.

-Yet with all our knowledge about the best hair care products--there is the issue with toxic chemicals so the team wanted to take a look.
+Yet with all our knowledge about the best hair care products--there is the issue with toxic chemicals in hair products so the team wanted to take a look.

 We cannot go to a high fashion hair salon, it seems, without toxic chemicals in our midst.